Old Port Guide

 Shoulder season is especially good here.
 Late spring and early fall give you cool harbor air, better walking weather, and fewer peak-summer price spikes.
 Midday through golden hour is the best Old Port window.
 Early morning is quieter and better for photography; evening is better once you already know where you want dinner.

-Choose food crawl, harbor wander, or one reservation-led night before Old Port blurs together
+Pick food crawl, harbor wander, or one reservation-led night

 Food crawl